 Features: Features focus on special areas of interest to PA educators.
 JPAE features include Abstracts and Brief Reports, Academic Law, Compliance Strategies, Cultural Perspectives, Evidence-Based Medicine, Exploring Medicine through the Arts, Global Perspectives, Lessons Learned, and Technology and Education.
-Feature articles are limited to 2,500 words unless an exception has been sought and granted ahead of time.
+Feature articles do not include abstracts and are limited to 2,500 words unless an exception has been sought and granted ahead of time.

 - Academic Law Legal issues that affect those working in academic environments.
-Articles are typically written by the feature editor, but suggestions for topics to be covered are welcome. - Book Review Designed to present critical reviews of books and certain other types of publications of interest to the physician assistant educational community.
-Recommendations for books to be reviewed or reviews written by readers are invited. - Compliance Strategies Brief descriptions of a specific practice, strategy, or technique that programs have used to ensure they are conducting educational activities using best practices for operating an effective PA program.
+Articles are typically written by the feature editor, but suggestions for topics to be covered are welcome. - Best Practices in PA Education This new feature highlights brief descriptions of a specific practice, strategy, or technique that programs have used to ensure they are conducting educational or assessment activities for operating a high-quality PA program.
+This includes unique or non-traditional methods to instruct or evaluate students, provide community outreach, or create a welcoming learning environment. - Book Review Designed to present critical reviews of books and certain other types of publications of interest to the physician assistant educational community.
+Recommendations for books to be reviewed or reviews written by readers are invited. - Compliance Strategies Brief descriptions of a specific practice, strategy, or technique that programs have used to ensure they are operating an effective PA education program.
 This includes descriptions of unique or non-traditional methods for operating the program in compliance with national standards relevant to PA education.
-Some examples include: how to effectively assess program function, and how to ensure that all students meet program expectations. - Cultural Perspectives Issues relating to culture, ethnicity, and diversity, and how PA programs address these issues in such areas as recruiting and retaining faculty and in educating PA students for practice in an increasingly diverse and culturally aware world. - Evidence-Based Medicine Approaches to teaching EBM.
-Areas of interest might include reviews of EBM resources; mini-tutorials in areas such as statistics, epidemiology, and study design; ethical, historical, or philosophical perspectives of EBM; and discussion of practice or technological tools that enhance application of EBM. - Exploring Medicine Through the Arts Designed to share creative ideas and best practices for the application of the arts and humanities in physician assistant education.
+Some examples include: how to effectively assess program function, and how to ensure that all students meet program expectations. - Exploring Medicine Through the Arts Designed to share creative ideas and best practices for the application of the arts and humanities in physician assistant education.
 Topics might include how physician assistant programs can introduce activities into the classroom that connect content to the world of art and the humanities and expose students to various artistic media, including theater, music, works of art, and written prose and poetry. - Global Perspectives Global issues relevant to PA education.
-Appropriate topic areas include international clinical student placements, development of PA-type programs in other countries, global or immigrant health care curriculum issues, and first-person reports of international PA educational activities. - Lessons Learned Brief first-person narrative reflecting on specific lessons learned, successes or failures, that the author has experienced in PA education, eg, sharing valuable insights gained about a process over time.
+Appropriate topic areas include international clinical student placements, development of PA-type programs in other countries, global or immigrant health care curriculum issues, and first-person reports of international PA educational activities. - Justice, Equity, Diversity & Inclusion Issues relating to ethnicity and diversity, and how PA programs address these issues in such areas as recruiting and retaining faculty and in educating PA students for practice in an increasingly diverse and culturally aware world. - Lessons Learned Brief first-person narrative reflecting on specific lessons learned, successes or failures, that the author has experienced in PA education, eg, sharing valuable insights gained about a process over time.
 Topics might include an innovation or new educational strategy that is applicable to a wide audience of PA programs, or insights that come out of post-improvement discussions or through experiential learning. - Technology and Education All aspects of technology as it relates to PA education.